juxor/afaq/markdown/secJ4.md

 [_"The Economics of Global Turbulence"_, **New Left Review**, no. 229, p.
 236]
-This is ironic because during the crisis of Keynesianism in the 1970s the right argued that too much equality and democracy harmed the economy, and so us all worse-of in the long run (due to lower growth, sluggish investment and so on).
+This is ironic because during the crisis of Keynesianism in the 1970s the right argued that too much equality and democracy harmed the economy, and so made us all worse-off in the long run (due to lower growth, sluggish investment and so on).
 However, after decades of pro-capitalist governments, rising inequality, increased freedom for capital and its owners and managers, the weakening of trade unions and so on, economic growth has become worse!

-If we look at the USA in the 1990s (usually presented as an economy that "got it right") we find that the _"cyclical upturn of the 1990s has, in terms of the main macro-economic indicators of growth -- output, investment, productivity, and real compensation \-- has been even less dynamic than its relatively weak predecessors of the 1980s and the 1970s (not to mention those of the 1950s and 1960s)."_ [Brenner, **Op.
+If we look at the USA in the 1990s (usually presented as an economy that "got it right") we find that the _"cyclical upturn of the 1990s has, in terms of the main macro-economic indicators of growth -- output, investment, productivity, and real compensation -- has been even less dynamic than its relatively weak predecessors of the 1980s and the 1970s (not to mention those of the 1950s and 1960s)."_ [Brenner, **Op.
 Cit.**, p.
 5] Of course, the economy is presented as a success -- inequality is growing, the rich are